 However, when the crew receives troubling readings from below the Moon’s surface, the two teams must work together and make critical decisions to turn a potential catastrophe into NASA’s finest hour!

-Lunar Quest is open to learners of all ages.
+Lunar Quest is open to learners ages 5th grade and beyond.
 Half-day (Min.
 18 guests/Max.
 35 guests) and full-day ( Min.
 36 guests/Max.
 70 guests) experiences are available.
 Mission Lunar Quest takes approximately 2.5 hours to complete and can be scheduled in conjunction with Experience Center programming.
 Lunch space is available as well.